The Best .22LR Pistols

 The Wrangler's loading gate is a throwback that adds to both its charm and loading time.
 Also, while the frame is aluminum, the barrel and cylinder are steel, so you have solid durability in the right places.

-Sure, there are areas where the Wrangler comes up short — the trigger is far too heavy, you don’t get the interchangeable cylinders of the Single Six, there’s odd finish decisions like the unpainted metal grip retaining nut that stands out like a sore thumb on an otherwise all black grip, but the sum of these issues is much less than the joy of knocking cans off a post with the little revolver.
+Sure, there are areas where the Wrangler comes up short — the trigger is far too heavy, you don’t get the interchangeable cylinders of the Single Six, there’s odd finish decisions like the unpainted metal grip retaining nut that stands out like a sore thumb on an otherwise all black grip, and the fixed sights are also very, very basic — but the sum of these issues is much less than the joy of knocking cans off a post with the little revolver.

-All things considered, the Ruger Wrangler really surprised us, and we go way into its performance in our hands-on review.
-Ruger has a reputation for quality product that hits the bulls-eye of budget-friendliness, and the Wrangler lives up to that legacy — especially when you look at sales numbers.
+All things considered, the Ruger Wrangler really surprised me, and I go way into its performance in our hands-on review.
+Ruger has a reputation for a quality product that hits the bulls-eye of budget-friendliness, and the Wrangler lives up to that legacy — especially when you look at sales numbers.

-Ruger’s brand as of late is all about approachable, value-minded products that work — and the Wrangler is a worthy addition to those ideals.
+Ruger’s brand, as of late, is all about approachable, value-minded recreational shooting products that work — and the Wrangler is a worthy addition to those ideals.

 4. Best Concealed Carry Pick: Walther P22